jina/refactoring/exercise/buttons-exercise/README.md

 ### /1-original-css-html

 This folder contains some super-messy pure CSS and HTML of some buttons.
-There are a few types, and a disabled state button, but they have varying classnames and a lot of redundant and/or competing styles.
+There are a few types, and a disabled state button, but they have varying class names and a lot of redundant and/or competing styles.
 (It was really painful to write this so badly on purpose!)

 ### /2-shared-scss-nesting